 - person acquiring or surrendering a trust interest does not benefit in the capacity of trustee.

-The exemption also applies to trust acquisitions and surrenders in a family trust:
+The exemption also applies to trust acquisitions and surrenders in a family trust (discretionary or non-discretionary):

 - due to the birth or death of a family member